A Common Man's View of Stock Market Investments

 Most stocks give attractive returns only when we stay invested for long.
 It is tempting to make a huge profit in a short time.
 But success does not come fast.
 A mango tree takes about eight years to bear fruit.
 Stock market investments take about the same time to bear fruit in the form of dividends and capital appreciation.

 I learnt this the hard way by making small returns and even losing money with a short-term approach.
 But I made very good returns whenever I have invested in mutual funds or stocks over a longer period.

 Experts like Warren Buffett and Rakesh Jhunjhunwala have always advocated the importance of staying invested for long.
 The compound annual returns from the stock markets could be as high as 20% but only if we stay invested in the long run.

 I used to invest only a tiny portion of my savings earlier.
 Now that my understanding of markets is getting better, I am slowly increasing my exposure to stock markets.
-Hope you taste success with well thought out investment decisions.
+I hope you taste success with well thought out investment decisions.